 When we stop trying to be so perfect and quit sticking up for our woefully ineffective defenses, we discover that we can own up to our foibles.
 We are all fallible humans who are vulnerable and irrational as well as needy and wrong, not to mention weak and unhappy.
 Admitting this makes us stronger and not so self-righteous, which leads to being truly right and independent, and therefore fulfilled.

 The grand irony is that admission of inadmissible feelings is the gateway to inner unity; it’s the bridge to expressing ourselves fully.
 When we accept our hate, we become more loving; accepting our weakness is the doorway to finding our own strength; accepting our pain is the way to find our bliss.
 No question, a spiritual path is filled with many a paradox.
-When we shed our defenses, we become more real, which makes it easier to take the next step and the one after that.
+When we shed our defenses, we become more real.
+And that makes it easier to take the next step and the one after that.
 This is good to know, because frankly, the first steps in beginning any new phase are always the roughest.

 The reason it’s so incredibly difficult to remove our illusions about ourselves is that we all vaguely believe that the truth hidden below the surface—currently out of our awareness—is unacceptable.
 And that makes us unacceptable.
-This double-whammy needs to seen and ousted: it’s not true what we believe, nor is the cover we use to hide it.
+This double-whammy needs to seen and ousted.
+Because it’s not true what we believe, nor is the cover we use to hide it.
 Let’s not kid ourselves, this excavation work isn’t going to be easy.
 And we won’t complete the job in one fell swoop.
 The going is tedious and proceeds in stages—and usually also in fits and starts.

 While we’re busy unearthing the bones of what’s lurking in our unconscious, we need to start understanding, on a deeper level, where our destructiveness comes from.
 What’s the origin of this evil we’re uncovering?
-Actually, the real evil lies in our denial of what exists: our vulnerabilities, our shame over our feelings of helplessness, and our feelings that we are unlovable.
+Actually, the real evil lies in our denial of what exists.
+It’s in our vulnerabilities, our shame over our feelings of helplessness, and our feelings that we are unlovable.
 These themselves aren’t the evil—the evil is that we won’t look at them and come to terms with them.

 To be evil then is to defend ourselves against suffering.
 Wow.
-Because all our defenses do nothing but create more suffering, along with a helping of confusion, and then we can no longer connect with our real feelings.
+Because all our defenses do nothing but create more suffering, along with a helping of confusion.
+And then we can no longer connect with our real feelings.
 We lose ourselves.

 Our defenses work by blocking access to our emotions, so they choke off our ability to get to our feelings.
 We’re going to need to lower our weapons.
 But we should avoid suddenly crashing the gates, hoping to mow down our defenses, as that can injure the psyche.

-But when we’re ready, we can venture into the depths of our being, where can let go and give ourselves over to all the feelings pent up there.
+But when we’re ready, we can venture into the depths of our being, where we can let go and give ourselves over to all the feelings pent up there.
 That’s the only way they’re going to leave our system.
 If we don’t do this, the gates will remain locked, with the source of our ongoing pain held in and our accumulated feelings not allowed to return to their natural state.